 Storm Window and Insulating Panel Campaign

-The Storm Window and Insulating Panel (SWIP) Campaign is a collaborative initiative sponsored by the U.S. Department of Energy (DOE) and managed by Pacific Northwest National Laboratory (PNNL) to accelerate the adoption of low-emissivity (low-e) storm windows and insulating window panels (sometimes called window inserts or secondary glazing) as well as other energy efficient window attachments—delivering energy savings and comfort in residential and commercial buildings at a fraction of the cost of full window replacements.
+The Storm Window and Insulating Panel (SWIP) Campaign is a collaborative initiative sponsored by the U.S. Department of Energy (DOE) and managed by Pacific Northwest National Laboratory (PNNL) to accelerate the adoption of modern, high-performance storm windows and insulating window panels (sometimes called window inserts or secondary glazing) as well as other energy efficient window attachments—delivering energy savings and comfort in residential and commercial buildings at a fraction of the cost of full window replacement.
 The SWIP Campaign serves as a national platform and one-stop-shop for sharing information and recognizing successes of key stakeholders, including utilities, energy efficiency programs, weatherization organizations, home performance contractors, and others.

 More than half of U.S. homes have inefficient windows (e.g., single-pane or double-pane clear glass), but full window replacement can be impractical or cost-prohibitive.
 Modern storm window attachments provide an effective alternative at one third of the cost.
 Some benefits include:

 - 12–33% heating and cooling energy savings year-round1

 - 10–30% reduction in home air leakage2

 - Increased comfort